HVAC Contractors in Houston, TX

 Purchasing the right HVAC system for your home will require hiring the right contractor or HVAC company to install the system.
 Your contractor or HVAC sales representative is responsible for sizing the system, determining the best installation method and helping you choose a system that meets your efficiency requirements, cooling and heating needs and budget.
 Most homeowners are familiar with the golden rule of obtaining at least three estimates from reputable contractors before starting a home improvement project and this is no different with HVAC systems.
 This keeps the process competitive and allows you to settle on a price and contractor or HVAC company with whom you feel comfortable.

-Permitting Process for HVAC in Houston
+HVAC Permits in Houston

-HVAC/mechanical installations in Houston require a building permit before starting the project.
+HVAC installations in Houston require a building permit before starting the project.
 This is particularly true of new HVAC installations where a prior system did not exist.
 Although it most often falls under the contractor’s or HVAC companies responsibility to obtain the permit, occasionally homeowners pull the permit.
 You can visit The City of Houston website online or in person at the permit office, 1002 Washington Avenue, Texas 77002 for more information.
 Their hours of operation are Monday through Friday, 8:00 A.M to 4:45 P.M.

 Main line: 832-394-8899